Student with open arms smiling in front of a Nickelodeon logo

 COMM 3091 Fall & Spring Internship Application

-... or this form for students applying for a communications internship that takes places during the summer and for which they would like to apply for the fall course credit.
+If applying for a communications internship that takes place during the summer and for which the student would like to apply for the fall course credit, use this form:

 COMM 3091 Summer Internship Application

-Since COMM 3091 fills quickly, students should submit their communications internships for formal approval as early as possible, but no later than the first day of the semester.
+Students should submit these forms as early as possible, but no later than the first day of the semester in which they want to take Comm 3091.
 Applications for formal approval of a summer communications internship for enrollment in COMM 3091 in the fall semester must be submitted before starting the internship and no later than June 1.

 What if I am an international student and a Communication major and need CPT (Curricular Practical Training) in order to participate in a communications Internship?